 There’s almost a sense of not your mother’s feminism because it has shifted and changed so much.
 This is what I love about the shifts that we’re seeing into value-based marketing, where it’s becoming more and more important, especially for younger Gen Xers and Millennials to purchase and work with and work for companies that align with their values.
 I know this is true of myself and a lot of my friends.

-We want to know that we’re supporting companies and industries that are making a difference, that are walking their talk, that aren’t just using feminist language in their advertising, but not showing up, and helping to create actual change.
+We want to know that we’re supporting companies and industries that are making a difference, that are walking their talk, that aren’t just using feminist language in their advertising, but not showing up and helping to create actual change.
 Those two things go hand in hand with the rise of value-based buying and marketing in our online business culture and culture in general and this idea of showing up in your feminist collective leadership role as well.

 You bring up what comes to my mind around that, which is also an interesting thing to play with.
 What does accountability look like within a feminine leadership structure?
 Patriarch, it’s punitive but instead, we’re holding different industries accountable to having a different type of the way that they lead.
-There’s a lot of power through social media and the different generations who have buying power net and how they’re buying.
+There’s a lot of power through social media and the different generations who have buying power now and how they’re buying.
 I totally agree with that.

 We have such a long way to go for this still, but watching the change even over the few years has been positive to me.
 It feels like we’re slowly inching our way in the right direction.
 I almost wonder if there is anything that we could do to help that process along.
 In this leadership space, is there something that we can do individually or as a collective to help this process along to move the needle in the right direction?